conservationtechlab/matchypatchy/docs/index.md

 to the images that can be accessed from your machine, timestamps, and station names are required fields.
 If your .csv does not contain a column that conveys the optional information, leave the column selection to "None".

+For more information about these fields, see <a href="#table-information"> media table information</a>.

 <br>
 ## 2. Process